 Turned out, it was a fairly well-known plant called a Venus Fly Trap.
 Where had this been all my life?
 It probably had something to do with the fact that I’ve lived in Minnesota for my entire existence, and this plant is native to warmer areas.

 It just so happened that I had made my big discovery right before V week in our Literacy Adventures class.
 It was like a teachable moment had slapped me in the face.
 I bought one and brought it to class.
-We didn’t do much with the plant beside “ooh” and “aww” about the oddness.
+We didn’t do much with the plant besides “ooh” and “aww” about the oddness.
 I read a little and shared some fun facts, but that was the extent.
 A few weeks later, my ignorance won over and I definitely killed the little plant.
 However, it was a great bug activity for preschoolers so in the end it all worked out!

 Fast forward to this year, and V week is fast approaching again.
 I was again fascinated by the little plant and wanted to integrate it into our already busy V week.
 Unfortunately, my local garden store was not getting the plants in for another 2 weeks.